C45tr0/openapi-jsdoc/docs/CLI.md

-## Command line usage of `swagger-jsdoc`
+## Command line usage of `openapi-jsdoc`

-If the module is installed globally, a command line helper `$ swagger-jsdoc` will be available.
+If the module is installed globally, a command line helper `$ openapi-jsdoc` will be available.
-Otherwise `./bin/swagger-jsdoc` has access to the same interface.
+Otherwise `./bin/openapi-jsdoc` has access to the same interface.

 ### Usage

 The easiest way to get started is using the help menu.

 ```
-$ swagger-jsdoc -h
+$ openapi-jsdoc -h
 ```

 #### Specify a definition file

-Swagger-jsdoc will read the `api` array in your definition file by default for file paths it should read.
+openapi-jsdoc will read the `api` array in your definition file by default for file paths it should read.

 ```
-$ swagger-jsdoc -d swaggerDef.js -o doc.json
+$ openapi-jsdoc -d openApiDef.js -o doc.json
 ```

 This could be any .js or .json file which will be `require()`-ed and parsed/validated as JSON.